logzio/documentation/docs/shipping/Code/java.md

 #### Add MDC to your logs

 Each key-value pair you define will be included in log lines while the thread is active.

-This code:
+Add it by running the following:

 ```java
 import org.slf4j.Logger;